Rollie Johnson Natural & Recreational Area

 Milford Mine Memorial Park

 Milford Mine Memorial Park is the site of Minnesota's worst mining disaster.
 This is the site on the Cuyuna Iron Range where 41 miners lost their lives on February 5, 1924.
 On that fateful day, around 3:30 in the afternoon, a mine shaft collapsed allowing a flood of water and mud to fill an underground network of tunnels claiming the lives of 41 men.
 The 200-foot Milford Mine had multiple levels with 1 shaft leading to the surface.
 Only 7 men made it to the surface alive.
+This park is located at 26351 Milford Lake Dr. Crosby, MN 56441.

 Located at the junction of State Highway 25 and County Rd 22 (7 miles south of Brainerd on State Hwy 25).
 This small recreation site is along the southwest river outlet of South Long Lake.
 This park offers a nice peaceful place to relax and enjoy shore fishing and picnicking.
 Amenities include picnic tables, BBQ grills, fishing pier, portable toilet from May-Sept and ample parking.